 - Parking: Is parking provided or do you need to rent a spot through the manager or purchase a city parking pass?

-- Storage: Do you have enough storage in your rental unit or do you need to rent a storage locker from the apartment or pay for an outside storage unit.
+- Storage: Do you have enough storage in your rental unit or do you need to rent a storage locker for the apartment or pay for an outside storage unit.

 Besides the items stated above, additional living expenses renters should factor into their monthly budgets when considering rent affordability include laundry costs if the property does not have an in-unit washer and dryer and transportation costs if the property is located in a remote area.